-The Katma Publication Award recognizes papers proposing ideas or testing theories that replace current dogma or settled opinion and that could change the course of thinking about the biology of birds.
+AOS’s Katma Award recognizes papers proposing ideas or testing theories that replace current dogma or settled opinion and that could change the course of thinking about the biology of birds.
 Papers may also include those that propose a largely untested idea or those that develop and advance it.
 The award may be given to research articles, short communications, or commentaries (including editorials and reviews) of any length published in any scientific venue within the two preceding years.
-This unique award was established by the Cooper Ornithological Society in 2003 through a generous gift of the late Robert W. Storer.
+This unique award was established in 2003 through a generous gift from the late Robert W. Storer.

-The Katma Award is given only when it is merited, no more than once a year.
-The award consists of a $2500 prize plus a certificate and is announced at the society’s annual meeting.
+The award consists of a $2,500 prize plus a certificate.
 Papers with one or two authors are preferred; nomination of papers with several co-authors must specify the contribution of each.
 Self-nominations are eligible for consideration.

 |2019||Benjamin Winger, Giorgia Auteri, Teresa Pegan, & Brian Weeks.
 2018.
 A long winter for the Red Queen: rethinking the evolution of seasonal migration.
 Biol.
 Rev. 94: 737-752.|